 \begin{proof}[Proof of Theorem \ref{thm:separation}] Consider the inner summation for a specific pair $S$ and $S^c$.
 Since $w_{|S|} = w_{|S^c|}$, we can expand the sum over the pair and apply an even-odd decomposition:

 Using the definition of even and odd functions on the complement:

 After expanding and refactoring:

 where the last equation follows by again applying the definition of even and odd functions to half of the terms.
 Substituting this expression back into the objective and separating the minimization completes the proof. \end{proof} \textbf{Corollary \ref{cor:odd_unanimity}} (Frontier Invariance under Unanimity).
-Under paired sampling, if $k$ is odd, where $\hat{f}_k$ is the solution to \eqref{eq:evenOddSep} under class $\mathcal{F}_M(F, \mathcal{T}_{\leq k})$. \begin{proof} By Lemma \ref{lemma:equivalence}, the restricted unanimity class $\mathcal{F}_M(F, \mathcal{T}_{\leq k})$ is equivalent to the Fourier restricted class $\mathcal{F}_F(F, \mathcal{T}_{\leq k})$.
+Under paired sampling, if $k$ is odd and $\hat{f}_k$ is the solution to \cref{eq:evenOddSep} under class $\mathcal{F}_M(f, \mathcal{T}_{\leq k})$, then

+\begin{proof} By Lemma \ref{lemma:equivalence}, the restricted unanimity class $\mathcal{F}_M(f, \mathcal{T}_{\leq k})$ is equivalent to the Fourier restricted class $\mathcal{F}_F(f, \mathcal{T}_{\leq k})$.
 We can therefore parameterize the solution space using Fourier coefficients, where the conversion to unanimity coefficients is given by Eq.
-2.76 in \cite{grabisch.2016}:
+2.76 in \citep{Grabisch.2016}:

 Consider the expansion from degree limit $k$ to $k+1$.
 By the conversion above, it can be seen that this only introduces Fourier basis terms corresponding to subsets $T$ where $|T| = k+1$.
 Since $k$ is odd, $k+1$ is even.
 Thus, the expansion only adds dimensions to the even subspace of the Fourier domain.
 The subspace of odd-degree Fourier terms remains identical.